Alexios7333/-Dual-OS-Architecture-for-Secure-Computing-Without-Virtualization/README.md

 ---
 ##  Current Status

-**Research Phase** – Core design complete, architectural analysis underway.
+**Research Phase** – Research Phase: Core design and architectural analysis have been completed.
+A detailed document outlining the components for a Zero Trust testbed—built from readily available, low-cost parts—has now been published.
 Looking for feedback, collaborators, and potential proof-of-concept builders.

 ---